bitfocus/companion-module-rossvideo-rosstalk/HELP.md

 **Ultrix**

+* START, PAUSE, STOP timer

-If you wish to control the Ross Ultrix router then the Companion SWP-08 module is the best method.
+If you wish to control the Ross Ultrix router crosspoints then the Companion SWP-08 module is the best method.